RickvanBerlo/Mercury/README.md

     * edit routes/routes.js //private

 ### `Template.js File`
 Down below you can see a template for creating a page.
-Copy and past this template in you new .js file and change the names "template" to your custom name.
+Copy and past this template in your new .js file and change the names "template" to your custom name.

 ```
 import React, { memo } from "react";